 On the inofficial transcript of records which you can order in WebOodi, you can see the average grade of all your courses in the end of the transcript.
 The courses are listed by subject and you can also see the average grade for each subject.

-You have completed a 5 credit course with a grade of 95 points and a 10 credit course with a grade of 75, the average is calculated in the following way: (5 cr*95 + 10 cr*75) / (5+10cr) = 81,66.
-When you apply for your degree certificate, your average for the major subject will be rounded up/down to the closest whole number which would be 82 in this example.
+You have completed a 5 credit course with a grade of 5 points and a 10 credit course with a grade of 4, the average is calculated in the following way: (5 cr*5 + 10 cr*4) / (5cr+10cr) = 4,33.
+When you apply for your degree certificate, your average for the major subject will be rounded up/down to the closest whole number which would be 4 in this example.

 If you want to calculate what your average grade will be in the master’s degree, please do this: first calculate the average grade of the advanced level courses that you have completed from your major subject's/track's study plan of advanced and programme specific courses.
 Bachelor level courses will not be part of the average grade of your major studies in the master’s degree certificate.
-When calculating the average for the major studies, bear this in mind: if you have completed advanced level courses before 1 August 2018 you can choose whether all of them continue to have the weight 2 or if all of them are changed to have the weight 1.
-Read more about this on https://www.hanken.fi/en/node/1557294 under the headline Weighting of Course Grades.
-Please note that the master’s thesis is not counted towards the average, the seminar course is however part of the average grade.
+Please note that the beginning from August 1st 2021 master’s thesis is included when calculating the weighted average.
 When calculating the average for the major subject, please make sure to round it up/down to the closest whole number before calculating the average for the degree as a whole.